sumowll/BD4H-Bootcamp/web/hadoop-hive.md

 Time taken: 17.034 seconds
 ```

-You could learn more about the syntax from its [language manual](https://cwiki.apache.org/confluence/display/Hive/LanguageManual).
+You can learn more about the syntax from its [language manual](https://cwiki.apache.org/confluence/display/Hive/LanguageManual).

 # Besides shell
-Besides running commands with interactive shell, you can also run a script.
+Besides running commands with interactive shell, you can also run a script in batch mode without interaction.
 In the `sample/hive` folder, you can run the entire script with
 ```bash
 hive -f sample.hql
 ```